Deep learning-based reduced-order methods for fast transient dynamics

 Finally, we performed an error analysis.
 We presented the $L^2$ and $L^\infty$ norm errors as they vary with time and showed that the greatest errors are for $t\approx 0$ as expected.
 The solutions at smaller times consist of a high-pressure bubble confined to a small region.
 This causes difficulties for the POD to approximate the solutions even when retaining a high number of modes.
 We analysed errors by varying the number of modes $N$ and the latent dimension $n$.
 We proved that errors decrease when increasing the value of $N$ and keeping the latent space dimension fixed.
 Also, the errors decay when increasing $n$ and fixing the reduced space dimension.
 However, at about $n \approx 20$ the errors flatten due to the regression with DFNN.

-It is important to notice that the computational cost to recreate one particular time step with the ROM method (equal to approximately $0.2\text{s}$) would not change significantly even if a large-scale model was employed.
-On the contrary, the computational cost for a simulation with EUROPLEXUS (or another implicit code) would become much more expensive as the size of the discretisation increases.
-That makes the proposed approach suitable for a fast (even real-time) solution once the model has been trained even for a large-scale problem.
+It is important to notice that the computational cost to recreate one particular time station with the ROM method (equal to approximately $0.2\text{s}$) would not change significantly even if a large-scale model was employed.
+On the contrary, the computational cost for a simulation with the explicit code EUROPLEXUS increase linearly with the number of cells (for a fixed cell size) whereas with an implicit code the cost growth would be even more rapid.
+That makes the proposed approach suitable for a fast (even real-time) solution once the model has been trained, even for a large-scale problem.

 In terms of future perspectives, we aim to test the developed methodology also for different physics and verify the applicability of the compression strategy for the development of projection-based ROMs \cite{StabileRozza2018, RomorStabileRozza2022}.
 Moreover, possible improvements are in the direction of studying unsupervised learning strategies to identify clusters of solution into both the solution space, the parameter space and the time domain.